Jack White: 2015–2023: Further collaborations and experimental period

+In January 2018, White released "Connected by Love", taken from his third solo album Boarding House Reach, which was released on March 23, 2018.
+Like its two preceding albums, it landed at number one on the Billboard 200 chart.
+In promotion of the album, White appeared on The Tonight Show Starring Jimmy Fallon and on Saturday Night Live as the musical guest, playing "Over and Over and Over" and "Connected by Love".
+White released Jack White: Kneeling at The Anthem D.C., his first concert film as a solo artist, on September 21, 2018, exclusively on Amazon Prime Video.
+The Raconteurs reunited in 2018 with the release of two singles.
+They released their third studio album, Help Us Stranger, in 2019.
+The band went on a hiatus in 2014, though at the time Benson believed that they were split.
+Critically praised, the album was followed by a US tour.

 In October 2021, White released "Taking Me Back"—his first solo single since 2018—which appeared in the video game Call of Duty: Vanguard.
 In November 2021, White announced that he planned to release two solo albums in 2022: Fear of the Dawn, featuring White's traditional rock sound, on April 8, and Entering Heaven Alive, a folk album, on July 22.
 White released a video for "Taking Me Back" on November 11, 2021.
 White released three more singles from Fear of the Dawn: the title track on January 18, 2022, "Hi-De-Ho" on March 3, and "What's the Trick?" on April 7 (the day before the album released).
 Each of these singles was backed by a track from Entering Heaven Alive, promoting both albums in tandem.
 Together, the albums were named the dual number one album of the year by Rough Trade UK.
 In December 2021, White announced the Supply Chain Issues Tour, which went on throughout North America, Europe, and Asia, reaching a total of 103 shows.
 It kicked off with its first concert on April 8, 2022, in Detroit, Michigan – during which White proposed to his girlfriend Olivia Jean, with the two marrying onstage – and ended on February 24, 2023, in Aspen, Colorado.
 White performed on Saturday Night Live on February 25, 2023.
 He played two songs from his Fear of the Dawn album and was presented with a jacket for being a Five-Timer on the show.